Safety Learning System

-- When combined with information from other systems in the LHN Analytics and Reporting Service (LARS), SLS allows all staff to see how SA Health and their health unit compare against the 10 National Safety and Quality Service Standards (in addition to various state key performance indicators).
+- When combined with information from other systems in the LHN Analytics and Reporting Service (LARS) and QIP Hub, SLS allows all staff to see how SA Health and their health unit compare against the National Safety and Quality Service Standards (in addition to various state key performance indicators).

 - It helps to inform workers and the public by facilitating the annual publication of the South Australian Patient Safety Report.
 This report also contains an overview of some of the quality improvement initiatives that have been implemented, some being the result of trends that have been identified from SLS data.

 - From the introduction of SLS in

 2010we can see an improvement in the reporting of incidents into the system from 32,696 reported for 2011/2012 compared with 61023 reported in 2017-2018.
 More importantly, we can see an overall reduction in incidents with harm which are down 57% from 2011/2012.
 This means that since its inception we are now capturing more hazards and near misses which provide us with the information to prevent those from reoccurring or becoming more serious.